ECS189E/Memelify/README.md

 2. Home (New): Shows the latest memes that were posted
 3. Favorites: Shows the user’s favorite memes

-##### At the top of the home view controller, we will have our logo centered and to the right we will have a Settings button (or a hamburger menu) that will take the user to the General Settings view controller.
+##### At the top of the home view controller, we will have our logo centered and to the right we will have a Settings button that will take the user to the General Settings view controller.

 ##### The general settings controller will have toggles controlling app notifications such as if they want to receive a notification reminding them to see the “Meme of the day” (meme with most likes of the day” and if they want to receive notifications about hottest memes (memes the reach a certain threshold).
 ##### Then, in Display the user will be able to select the “Default home”.
 Initially the app sets latest memes as default, but the user can choose to see  hottest memes as the default when they open the app.